Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 Next time: Aggregates & Repositories — Refactoring Without Fear.
 We’ll build clusters of objects that enforce business rules together, and abstract away persistence so your domain tests don’t need a database.

-Value Objects protect your data.
-Aggregates protect your invariants.
-Repositories protect your persistence.
-Together, they make systems that don’t break.
+Value Objects protect data.
+Aggregates protect invariants.
+Repositories protect persistence.
+That’s the next layer.

 Continue the TDD & Software Design Series